deatrich/doc-with-pandoc-markdown/using-markdown.md

 the exceptions in this group are code blocks and horizontal rules which cannot contain anything.

-Block elements typically span an entire line.
-Note that block elements are very sensitive to having some white space around them.
+Block elements typically span at least an entire line.
+Block elements are very sensitive to having some white space around them.
 It is a good idea to put an empty line before and after them.